Bal des débutantes

-Le Bal des Débutantes, also known simply as "le Bal" (or, previously, the "Crillon Ball"), is a debutante ball and fashion event held annually in November in Paris, bringing together between 20 and 25 debutantes aged 16 to 22 from many countries, together with their parents and a similar number of young men.
+Le Bal des Débutantes, also known simply as "le Bal" (or, previously, the "Crillon Ball"), is a debutante ball and fashion event held annually in November in Paris.
+It brings together between 20 and 25 debutantes aged 16 to 22 from many countries, together with their parents and a similar number of young men.
 It started as a social event and was first held in the Orangery of the Château de Versailles on 10 July 1958.

 History

 The ball was started as a social event, and was first held in the Orangery of the Château de Versailles on 10 July 1958.
 There were fifty debutantes; all were American.
 For the ball of 1959, permission to use the Orangery came from André Malraux; the event was financed by the fashion and perfume houses of Paris.
 A hundred and fifty young women took part.

 The event was not held in 1968 due to the May 68 worker uprising in France, and was subsequently not held for several decades.

 The ball was revived in 1992, organised by Ophélie Renouard as a fashion event by invitation.
 From 1992 to 2012, it took place every year at the Hôtel de Crillon, and thus was often called the "Crillon Ball".
 It is now sometimes referred to simply as "le Bal".

 In 2005, Forbes described the ball as one of the world's ten "hottest parties".

 Le Bal took place in 2013 and 2014 at Hôtel Raphael and in 2015 was held in the Palais de Chaillot, which overlooks the Eiffel Tower.
 Le Bal was held at The Peninsula Paris in 2016 and 2017, and in 2018 and 2019 at the Shangri La Hotel in Paris.

 From the beginning the event has raised money for charities.
 From 2009 to 2019, it supported Enfants d'Asie, an organization which provides education for girls in Southeast Asia.
 And from 2009 to 2019, it also supported Seleni, a non-profit organisation that finances research in healthcare for adolescent mothers.
 In 2022, it supported the ARCFA (Association pour la Recherche en Cardiologie du Fœtus à l'Adulte) of the Necker Children's Hospital and the World Central Kitchen.